Deconstrained/PrimePy/README.md

 A Python module providing an object for finding the n-th prime number and class for prime decomposition and arithmetic with such objects.

 I wrote this for problems on Project Euler involving prime numbers and factorization because I got tired of re-writing and copying/pasting prime number utilities.
+Also, the prime number generators from Rosetta Code I was using seemed a bit inefficient, so I decided to try making something better.

 ## Usage:
 <pre>